-Jesse moved to the Bow Valley in 1998 to take part in Yamnuska’s three month Mountain Skills and Outdoor Leadership Semester program.
-Using this as a springboard for his skills development, he has travelled all over the world to climb and ski and has pursued his passion to become a guide with the Association of Canadian Mountain Guides.
-Jesse began working for Yamnuska as an Assistant Rock Guide, and in 2010 completed the full certification program to become a full ACMG Mountain Guide.
-He is also now the Assistant Director of Operations for Yamnuska and uses his skills both in the field and in the office to provide you with the best mountain experience possible.
+Jesse moved to the Bow Valley in 1998 to take part in Yamnuska’s three- month Mountain Skills Semester program.
+Using this as a springboard for his skills development, he has travelled all over the world to climb and ski and has pursued his passion.
+He now also acts as an examiner with the Canadian Mountain and Ski Guide Program to help others obtain their certification.
+Jesse is the Managing Director for Yamnuska and uses his skills both in the field and in the office to provide you with the best mountain experience possible.
 Some of Jesse’s personal mountain achievements have included: a 175km ski tour through the spine of the Canadian Rockies from Jasper to the Columbia Icefields, climbing the north face of Mt Temple, and climbing 5.12+ routes around the world.
 Some of Jesse’s favourite personal trips include rock climbing in Thailand, Greece and Mexico, lodge-based ski touring in the Selkirk Mountains and ice climbing in the best ice climbing area on the planet… the Canadian Rockies!
 Jesse lives in Canmore with his wife Christine and 3 children.

 Marketing Manager, Sylvia Watson

 Sylvia graduated from our Mountain Skills Semester in 2002 and then, deciding to relocate to Canmore from Ontario, she joined the Yamnuska team.
 In 2005 Sylvia was promoted to the Office Manager, overseeing the accounting and finance and assisting with logistics and marketing projects.
 She is a keen rock climber and skier and competes in many running & cycling events, having recently taken up duathlons and triathlons.
 Sylvia is a certified nordic ski instructor with the Canadian Association of Nordic Ski Instructors.
-She recently returned from a year away to focus primarily on marketing.
+She now focuses primarily on marketing.
 Sylvia lives in Canmore with her husband Kevin and her twins Keira and Caden.